kittyschulz/visual_census/README.md

 - We will be expanding the StreetView data to cover more of Manhattan and Pittsburgh using the Google StreetLearn dataset.
 Please stay tuned!

 - The Stanford Cars Dataset used to train the model will be supplemented with additional vehicles.
-We will focus on adding models manufactuered after 2012, and adding additional images of the most common makes and models observed in the real-world data.
+We will focus on adding models manufactured after 2012, and adding additional images of the most common makes and models observed in the real-world data.

 - Improve the accuracy of the image classifier closer to the current state-of-the-art for Stanford Cars Dataset.